trs56/HubitatPublic/HikvisionCameraController_UserGuide.md

 2: Network > Advanced > Integration Protocol > **Hikvision-CGI Enabled, Authentication=digest/basic**

 3: Optional **Operator** user account with the **Remote Parameters/Settings and Remote Notify** options selected.
 You can use your admin account, but it is **strongly recommended** that you create an Operator account for Hubitat.
-Do not take changes with your Hikvision admin accounts.
+Do not take chances with your Hikvision admin accounts.

 4: **Basic and Smart Events must not be configured to trigger Alarm Out**
 Check Linkage Methods for all Basic and Smart Events to make sure this option is not selected.
 HE is now in control.